 Where can I obtain a copy of my lease?

 Your solicitor would have given you a copy of your lease when you purchased your share.
 If you do not have this, you can obtain a copy for the Land Registry website for a small fee.
-Notting Hill Housing do not have a copy of your lease.
+Notting Hill Genesis do not have a copy of your lease.

 How much do shares cost?